 In another Florida foreclosure case, this time in Palm Beach involving lender GMAC, one banking official admitted signing as many as 10,000 foreclosure documents in a month and without proper review.

-The State of Florida is not alone in its inquiry.
-Connecticut, California and Ohio have also stepped in after concerns about improper foreclosures in their states.
+The State of Florida is investigating the bank and the law firm that started the illegal foreclosure.
+Connecticut, California and Ohio have also stepped in after concerns about wrongful foreclosures in their states.
 The U.S. Treasury Department and the Office of the Comptroller of Currency are also investigating shoddy foreclosure practices.

 Last week Bank of America agreed to delay foreclosures until it could investigate whether bank officials failed to properly follow foreclosure procedures.
 Bank of America’s action comes on the heels of an admission from an official there that she signed 8,000 foreclosure documents per month without proper review.

-Brian Mahany and the lawyers at Mahany & Ertl, LLC help victims of all types of fraud.
-We help home owners defend against improper foreclosures too.
+Brian Mahany and the lawyers at Mahany Law help victims of all types of fraud.
+We defend business owners against improper foreclosures too.
 Our fraud and asset recovery lawyers have helped people across the United States.